If you’re wondering how to write an email in English, you’re definitely not alone.

 Tips for Writing Emails in English with a Strong Structure

-After you’ve followed the general tips in the previous section, you need to actually write the email.
+After you’ve followed the general email writing tips in the previous section, you need to actually write the email.
 So how do you do that?

-There’s a specific structure that works well for emails, shown in the following tips.
+There’s a specific structure and format of email writing in English, shown in the following tips.

 12. Use the subject line